Cruise Ship Interior Cabins – Simple Photo Guide

 Where Are Interior Cabins Located?

 Inside cabins are usually located lower down on the ship.
-Cruise lines like to build their ships with as many balcony cabins as possible as this is the most popular cabin grade.
+Cruise lines like to build their ships with as many balcony cabins as possible, as this is the most popular cabin grade.

 Inside cabins are usually located in spaces where it isn’t possible to have a balcony or outside cabin.
-Older ships used to have include more ocean view cabins than balconies but modern ships contain primarily balcony cabins.

 Are Inside Cabins on Cruise Ships Below Water?